skekauoha/salty-cypress-testrail-reporter/README.md

 **runName**: _string_ (optional) name of the Testrail run.

+# Functionality Update 01/04/2019
+When setting `createTestRun: true`, the testrail reporter will create a single testrun for the day and push all results to that newly created testrun.
+Before this update, the testrail reporter would create a testrun for each spec file that was run.

 ## TestRail Settings

 To increase security, the TestRail team suggests using an API key instead of a password.
 You can see how to generate an API key [here](http://docs.gurock.com/testrail-api2/accessing#username_and_api_key).